 Besides saving you the stress of heavy traffic, electric scooters have several other benefits, which we will look at next.
-Therefore, if you’ve not yet decided whether or not to buy one, here are the main pros and cons of scooters to help you reach a conclusion.
+Therefore, if you still need to decide whether or not to buy one, here are the main pros and cons of scooters to help you reach a conclusion.

 Advantages and Disadvantages of Scooters

 Let’s talk about the pros and cons of electric scooters.
-What makes these devices desirable, and what doesn’t.
+What makes these devices desirable, and what doesn’t?
 Why are more people turning back to scooters now?

 Benefits of Electric Scooters

 The first thing people are looking for when buying an electric scooter is convenience.
-And, scooters undoubtedly offer that. as well as other sustainable products that do not only provide convenience as well as helping the environment, like eco-friendly water bottles.
+And scooters undoubtedly offer that. as well as other sustainable products that do not only provide convenience as well as helping the environment, like eco-friendly water bottles.

 First, most scooters are lightweight, meaning you can push them or even carry them around, same as the other sustainable product, the eco-friendly backpacks.
 Typically, most electric scooters range between 20 and 25 pounds based on the model.
 The size of the battery also determines the weight of a scooter.

-Some are also foldable, which means that after reaching your destination, let’s say an office or school, you can easily fold it and place it under a table or at a corner.
+Some are also foldable, which means that after reaching your destination, let’s say, an office or school, you can easily fold it and place it under a table or in a corner.
 This is one of the main benefits of electric scooters, which makes them better than cars or large motorcycles.

 With electric scooters, you don’t have to worry about costly maintenance.
 In fact, a scooter requires “next to none” maintenance.

-The only thing you are required to do is ensure that every screw is tightened and add some lube oil when necessary.
-Any other issues will certainly not be recurrent – for instance, breaking down of some parts.
+You are only required to ensure that every screw is tightened and add some lube oil when necessary.
+Any other issues will certainly not be recurrent – for instance, breaking down some parts.

-The good thing is that with high-quality brands, you can be sure of long lifespans.
+The good thing is that you can be sure of long lifespans with high-quality brands.
 This means that most parts are sturdy and reliable, giving you the best service.
 Whether you are looking for kids or adults scooters, brands like greenelectricscooters.ie., are some of those you can rely on.

 From experience, these things are affordable in terms of maintenance.
-Even when changing a wheel, burst tire, headlight, or a broken mudguard, you cannot compare this with costs car owners incur.
-So, if you are looking to save a few bucks on transport, you can make an electric scooter your last mile device.
+Even when changing a wheel, burst tire, headlight, or broken mudguard, you cannot compare this with the costs car owners incur.
+So, if you are looking to save a few bucks on transport, you can make an electric scooter your last-mile device.

 With sustainable and green living being part of our daily conversations nowadays, many of us want to know what the impacts of scooters on the environment are.
 The fact is cars often produce a lot of greenhouse gases, as they run on fossil fuels.
 However, scooters don’t.

-Since they are electrical, they can, as well, be called eco-friendly scooters.
-This is because they do not emit any fumes or gases into the atmosphere, which might potentially harm the environment.
-If you compare scooter emissions vs car emissions, scooters are significantly environmentally friendly.
+Since they are electrical, they can also be called eco-friendly scooters.
+This is because they do not emit fumes or gases into the atmosphere, which might harm the environment.
+If you compare scooter emissions vs. car emissions, scooters are significantly environmentally friendly.
 They do not contribute to air pollution.

-Aside from being a great alternative to gas-powered vehicles, anyone can ride a scooter.
+Aside from being a great alternative to gas-powered vehicles, anyone can ride electric scooters.
 Why?
-You don’t require a driving license – just like a bicycle.
+Many countries don’t require a driving license to ride electric scooters – just like a bicycle.

-This means that both kids and adults can enjoy the convenience that electric scooters offer.
+This means that the younger riders (aka kids) and adults can enjoy the convenience electric scooters offer.
 Unlike a car or a motorcycle, which requires you to take lessons, pass tests and get a valid license to drive, most countries allow anyone to own and ride a scooter.

 With so many cars on the streets of big cities, air pollution through smoke is always a problem.
-However, with a scooter, this would be a thing of the past.
+However, this would be a thing of the past with a scooter.